ozkary/ozkary.github.io/dep-book/chapters/02-introduction.md

 Even with data pipelines and robust data platform tools in place, running at an enterprise level requires a well-designed orchestration system for effective management and monitoring.
 Orchestration engines act as guardians, ensuring data processes and systems operate as planned.
 They orchestrate the entire data flow, from scheduling and execution to monitoring and alerting.
 This comprehensive oversight empowers the Ops team to swiftly respond to and resolve any system issues in case of failures.

+### Data Streaming

+Data streaming enables us to build data integration in real-time.
+Unlike traditional batch processing, where data is collected and processed periodically, streaming data arrives continuously by and is processed on-the-fly.

+At the heart of data streaming solutions lies technologies like Apache Kafka, a distributed event streaming platform, and Apache Spark, a versatile data processing engine.
+Together, they form a powerful solution that ingests, processes, and analyzes streaming data at scale.

 ### Docker Containers

 Regardless of whether you code in Python, .NET, or any other language, one truth remains constant: without the right dependencies in place, our solution won't reach its full potential.
 To avoid this common pitfall, we turn to the power of Docker containers.

 By packaging our code within these self-contained environments, we ensure consistent execution across systems, effectively isolating our code from any environment-specific dependency issues.
 This not only guarantees smooth operation but also unlocks the power of effortless scaling.
 Need to expand your infrastructure to handle growing demands?
 Simply deploy additional containerized nodes, ensuring a seamless user experience.
-And for added convenience, repositories like DockerHub offer a vast library of ready-to-use images, saving you time and effort in the deployment process.
+And for added convenience, repositories like DockerHub offer a vast library of ready-to-use images, saving us time and effort in the deployment process.
 As we create custom images for our solutions, a CICD process can download the image from DockerHub as part of our automation process.

 ### Cloud Infrastructure Automation

-Deployment isn't just about code; it's about crafting a seamless, adaptable cloud infrastructure.
+Deployment isn't just about code; it's about building a seamless, adaptable cloud infrastructure.
 This is where the magic of CICD pipelines and cloud automation enters the stage.
 By harnessing tools like Terraform, we can orchestrate the construction of cloud resources across providers like AWS, GCP, or Azure with ease.
 Terraform scripts become our blueprints, enabling us to effortlessly spin up new environments or expand existing ones.
 Imagine a world where infrastructure evolves in sync with your code, adapting gracefully to changing needs and scaling effortlessly to meet growing demands.
 This is the power of CICD and cloud automation, unlocking a whole new level of efficiency and agility in our data engineering journey.

 ### Continuous Integration Continuous Delivery